Introduction to Java using NetBeans

 Posting your work

-1. Upload the Java Projects to your Gravelle Folder (Share with me only) and put a link for each assignment on your website.
+1. Upload the Java Projects to your Gravelle Folder (Share with me only) and insert the Drive Folder (Insert > Drive Folder)

 3. Take a screenshot of your console output and embed on your site